 About

-A satirical feminist classic about a woman who leaves her stifling place in her brother’s London home for the wilds of the English countryside, where she meets and makes a deal with the devil himself.
+A satirical feminist classic about a woman who leaves her stifling place in her brother’s London home for the wilds of the English countryside, where she meets and makes a deal with the devil himself—with an introduction by Mona Awad, author of Bunny

-Laura “Lolly” Willowes is an unmarried, middle-aged woman in early twentieth century London–a spinster who for the past twenty years has lived with, and in service of, her brother’s overbearing family.
-With her brother’s children now grown and out of the house, Lolly shocks her family by making a choice for herself: to move, alone, to the country.
+Laura “Lolly” Willowes is an unmarried, middle-aged woman in early-twentieth-century London—a spinster who has lived with, and in service of, her brother’s overbearing family for the past twenty years.
+With her brother’s children now grown and out of the house, Lolly shocks her family by making a choice for herself: to move, alone, to the English countryside.

-Once she arrives, Lolly carves out a life for herself in this lush and wild land, finding independence and a peace that she has never before experienced.
-Unfortunately, the family can’t quite let go of Lolly, and her nephew shows up unannounced to move in to her country home.
-So long ruled by her family’s expectations, Lolly makes a rash decision to solve her problems.
-With a subversive wit, Sylvia Townsend Warner’s feminist classic poses the question—what would a woman do to ensure her freedom?
+Once she arrives, Lolly carves out a life in this lush and wild land, finding independence and peace that she has never before experienced.
+Unfortunately, the family can’t quite let go of Lolly, and her nephew shows up unannounced to move in with her.
+So long ruled by her family’s wishes, Lolly makes a rash decision, turning to the Devil himself to solve her problems.
+With a subversive wit, Sylvia Townsend Warner poses the question: What would a woman do to ensure her freedom?

 The Modern Library Torchbearers series features women who wrote on their own terms, with boldness, creativity, and a spirit of resistance.